Senior IS leader killed in joint operation, US and Nigeria say - MyJoyOnline

 Abu-Bilal al-Manuki is believed to have hailed from Borno State in north-eastern Nigeria.
 Analysts say his nickname likely came from Mainok, a town in the state, following a common regional tradition where people are identified by their hometowns or family names.

-The Nigerian military previously claimed they had killed him in 2024.
+The Nigerian military previously claimed they had killed him in 2024 - but backtracked on Saturday saying this was in fact a different fighter who was using the same alias.
 It has also made similar claims about other jihadists in the Lake Chad basin, including claiming on around five different occasions it had killed former Boko Haram leader Abu Bakar Shekau before his death was confirmed in May 2021.

 Trump described al-Minuki'sdeath as a major blow to IS's African and global networks, disrupting funding channels and command structures.